OGGM/oggm/docs/installing-oggm.rst

 .. note::

-   The installation with pip requires to compile the packages one by one: it can take a long time.
-Unless you have a good reason to be here, `Install with conda (all platforms)`_ is probably what you want do do.
+   The installation with pip requires a few more steps than with conda.
+   Unless you have a good reason to be here,
+   `Install with conda (all platforms)`_ is probably what you want do do.

 The instructions below are for Debian / Ubuntu / Mint systems only!